se-edu/se-book/oopDesign/classes/classLevelMembers/text.md

 <tip-box>

-Example:

-All `Person` objects have the `Name` attribute but the value of that attribute varies between `Person` objects.
+:package: All `Person` objects have the `Name` attribute but the value of that attribute varies between `Person` objects.

 </tip-box>

 However, some attributes are not suitable to be maintained by individual objects.
 Instead, they should be maintained centrally, shared by all objects of the class.
 They are like ‘global variables’ but attached to a specific class.
-Such **variables whose value is shared by all instances of a class are called ==_class level_ attributes==**.
+Such **variables whose value is shared by all instances of a class are called ==_class level attributes_==**.

 <tip-box>

-Example:

-The attribute `totalPersons` should be maintained centrally and shared by all `Person` objects rather than copied at each `Person` object.
+:package: The attribute `totalPersons` should be maintained centrally and shared by all `Person` objects rather than copied at each `Person` object.

 </tip-box>